EN

 Even If Your Credit is Less Than Perfect...

 Remember: You can speak with the biggest and best lenders, but it's important to find someone who has a desire to help you achieve your goals.
 An experienced loan officer has the expertise to review several mortgage programs and get you the best rate possible.
-Your prime objective should be finding a professional that can get the job done and who is also easy to work with.
+Your prime objective should be finding a professional that has the expertise to get the job done and who is easy to work with.
 If your credit has been tainted, don't despair.
 We might have the perfect program for you.
+Right now, FHA loans are working well for new home borrowers along with other loan programs.

 What is a conventional mortgage?

 A conventional loan is a mortgage that is not guaranteed or insured by any government agency such as the Federal Housing Administration (FHA) or the Farmers Home Administration (FHA) or the Department of Veterans Affairs (VA).
+Conventional mortgages can be riskier for lenders as they are not backed by the federal government and can be harder to obtain.

 What is an FHA mortgage?